 Each semester, Concordia’s nursing faculty and staff nominate students from the graduating cohort who best represent the core values of the nursing program: service, excellence, compassion, and integrity.
 An additional award, the Nightingale Award, was created as a tribute to Florence Nightingale who embodied nursing as her life’s vocation.
 The recipient of this award exemplifies that same character and calling.

-For these reasons and more, it is my honor to present the Excellence award to Katie Farley.
+I could say more, but for these reasons and beyond, it is my honor to present the Excellence award to Grace Krawczyk.

 Previous Excellence Awardees: